-Management believes that currently available resources will provide sufficient funds to enable the Company to meet its obligations for at least one year following the date these condensed consolidated financial statements are available to be issued.
-Cash from operations could be affected by our customers and other risks detailed in the section of our titled "Risk Factors."
-In the event we must raise additional capital resources to execute strategic initiatives and fund our operations, our ability to raise additional capital may be adversely impacted by the trading price of common stock.
-We may also opportunistically seek access to additional funds by utilizing the SEPA, through additional public or private equity offerings or debt financings, through partnering or other strategic arrangements, through the exercise of certain of our warrants, or a combination of the foregoing.
-There can be no assurance that such additional debt or equity financing will be available on terms acceptable to the Company, or at all.
+Management believes that currently available resources will provide sufficient funds to enable us to meet our obligations for at least one year following the date these condensed consolidated financial statements are available to be issued.
+Cash from operations could be affected by our customers and other risks detailed in the section titled "Risk Factors."
+In the event we raise additional capital to execute strategic initiatives and fund our operations, our ability to raise additional capital may be adversely impacted by the trading price of our common stock.
+We may seek access to additional funds by utilizing the SEPA.
+Additionally, we may seek additional funds through new public or private equity offerings or new debt financings, through partnering or other strategic arrangements, through the exercise of certain of our warrants, or a combination of the foregoing.
+There can be no assurance that any such new debt or new equity financing arrangements will be available on terms acceptable to the Company, or at all

 To the extent that we raise additional capital by issuing equity securities, our stockholders may experience substantial dilution.
 Debt financing arrangements may require us to pledge certain assets or enter into covenants that could restrict our operations or our ability to pay dividends or other distributions on our common stock or incur further indebtedness.
 In the event that additional financing is required from outside sources, we may not be able to raise it on terms acceptable to us or at all.
-In addition, our Class A Common Stock trading price may not exceed the respective exercise prices of our Public Warrants, Private Placement Warrants, warrants granted to HGI (as defined below), and/or our Legacy Grove Warrants before the respective warrants expire, and therefore we may not receive any proceeds from the exercise of warrants to fund our operations.
-If we are unable to raise additional capital when desired, our business, results of operations, and financial condition would be materially and adversely affected.
+In addition, our Class A Common Stock trading price may not exceed the respective exercise prices of our Public Warrants, Private Placement Warrants and/or our other outstanding warrants before the respective warrants expire, and therefore we may not receive any proceeds from the exercise of warrants to fund our operations.
+If we are unable to raise additional capital when desired, our business, results of operations, and financial condition could be materially and adversely affected.